webqit/quantum-js/README.md

 ## Creating Stateful Programs

-This feature comes both as a new function type: "Stateful Functions" and as a new execution mode for entire programs: "Stateful Execution Mode" (or "Stateful Mode" for short; much like "[Strict Mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)")!
+This feature comes both as a new function type: "Stateful Functions" and as a new execution mode for whole programs: "Stateful Execution Mode" (or "Stateful Mode" for short; much like "[Strict Mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)")!

 Given a language-level feature, no setup or build step is required!
 (Polyfill just ahead!)